+No. 11, January 18, 2023 (88 FR 3198).
+This allocation was made available through the Continuing Appropriations Act, 2023 (Public Law 117-180), approved September 30, 2022.
+This additional allocation will supplement the initial application of \$74,953,000 of CDBG-DR funding announced by HUD in May 2022 via publication in the Federal Register Vol. 87 No. 100, May 24, 2022 (87 FR 6326).
+That allocation was made available through the Disaster Relief Supplemental Appropriations Act of 2022 (Public Law 117-43) and approved on September 30, 2021.
 In the future if HUD allocates additional funding for other disasters they will be subject to the terms of interchangeability of funds.
 HUD allows for CDBG-DR funds to be interchanged between grants received in separate allocations and under prior appropriations.
 Interchangeability means that those funds can be used without limitation for the same activities related to unmet recovery needs in the MID areas resulting from a major disaster identified in the Appropriations Act as CDBG-DR eligible or in prior or future appropriations acts, when the MID areas overlap and when the use of the funds will address the unmet recovery needs of major disasters identified in the Appropriations Act as CDBG-DR eligible or in any prior or future appropriations acts.
-In Kentucky some communities have been affected by both the severe storms in 2021 and 2022.
+DLG will receive additional funding from HUD for the 2022 disaster.
+Some communities have been affected by both the 2021 severe storms and the 2022 Kentucky flooding.